tumelo-maja/delicate-care/README.md

 **Authors:** Tumelo Maja (GitHub username: tumelo-maja)

-<p style="color:red;"><strong>NB:<strong> The username 'tumelomaj' under contributors is the author's alternative account.
+<p style="color:red;"><strong>NB:<strong> The username 'tumelomaj' under contributors is the author's alternative account; this got connected to this account when migrating from gitpod to VScode.
 All commits in this project are through username 'tumelo-maja'.</p>

 Zalama care service is all about empowering people to live a quality and dignified life with a right support for their care needs.
 The services is available for little help at home, full-time care support or temporarily while you recover from an illness or after a surgery.